Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

 The key step in proving the above theorem is the following result, which is of independent interest.
-In the statement we use the language of differential calculus developed by Gigli (see Section \ref{Preliminaries}).
-We refer to the Preliminaries section for definitions and more details.
+In the statement we use the language of differential calculus developed by Gigli.
+We refer to Section \ref{Preliminaries} for definitions and more details.